You are viewing this site in staging mode. Click in this bar to return to normal site.

 Pretty much all of Kent, Sussex and South East London fall typically within the low sodium level zone, with the exception of homes supplied by boreholes or well water.

-If you are uncertain what to choose, my best advice is to leave a hard water drinking tap, or give your baby bottled water or hard water from the garden tap (where that is not softened) for the first 3-6 months of their life while their kidneys are still forming.
+If you are uncertain what to choose, our best advice is to leave a hard water drinking tap, or give your baby bottled water or hard water from the garden tap (where that is not softened) for the first 3-6 months of their life while their kidneys are still forming.
 If you need further clarification, we can always guide you.

 The NHS offers blanket advice based more on sterility and prevention of infection, "To reduce the risk of infection, it's best to make up feeds 1 at a time, as your baby needs them.
 Use freshly boiled drinking water from the tap to make up a feed.
 Do not use artificially softened water or water that has been boiled before."